How to Fix 500 Internal Server Error: Advanced Troubleshooting Guide

 error_reporting(E_ALL);

-Also, in case if you have a WordPress website, then you will need to download the wp-config.php file, which is located into the Website’s root directory.
-You can download the file from Cpanel or using an FTP client.
+Also, if you have a WordPress website, you will need to download the wp-config.php file, which is located in the website’s root directory.
+You can download the file from cPanel or by using an FTP client.

-Once you are done downloading the file, simply open it up using your preferred text editors.
-If you do not have a text editor installed on your computer.
-Then you can try out Notepad++ for Windows and TextMate for macOS.
+Once you have downloaded the file, open it using your preferred text editor.
+If you do not have a text editor installed on your computer, you can try Notepad++ for Windows or TextMate for macOS.

-In case if you do not find the line in the config file, then you will need to add these following lines into the wp-config.php file:
+If you cannot find the line in the config file, you will need to add the following lines to the wp-config.php file:

 define( “WP_DEBUG”, true );

-After that, reload the website and see if the error changes or not.
-And in case if it does, you might get to see a “Fatal error” message that points to a specific line of code in a specific file.
-And this is a simple code error.
+Afterwards, reload the website to check if the error persists.
+If it does, you may encounter a “Fatal error” message that identifies a specific line of code in a specific file.
+This indicates a simple code error.

-Over here, I am going to assume that the error is coming from a plugin or theme.
-Then you will need to disable the plugin or theme and then check if it has fixed the issue for you or not.
-And in case if you are not sure how to disable plugins and themes from the Cpanel, then you will need to follow these step.
+In this situation, I will assume that a plugin or theme causes the error.
+To resolve it, you should disable the plugin or theme and then verify if the issue has been resolved.
+If you are unsure how to disable plugins and themes from the cPanel, follow these steps.

-Step 2: Then click on the file manager to access your website files.
+• Step 2: Next, click on the File Manager to access your website files.

-Step 3: Next, you will navigate to your WordPress installation folder and open up the wp-content folder.
+• Step 3: Navigate to your WordPress installation folder and open the wp-content folder.

-Step 5: Then go to the plugins folder.
+• Step 5: Go to the plugins folder.

-Step 6: Over here, look for the plugin that you would like to disable.
-Then simply right-click on it and rename the file.
+• Step 6: Here, locate the plugin you want to disable.
+Right-click on it and rename the file.

 Also, you will need to follow these steps to disable the theme if there is an issue with the theme on your website.

-Plus, keep the fact in mind that once you are done finding the problem.
-Make sure to change the WP_DEBUG value from True to False and upload the file again to the server.
+Furthermore, remember that once you have finished identifying the problem, ensure to change the WP_DEBUG value from True to False and re-upload the file to the server.

 Troubleshooting Popular Software Problems

-The next thing that we can try out is troubleshooting popular software problems.
-If your server is running some of the popular applications like WordPress, then bad installations, incompatible versions, and incorrect server permissions can cause an HTTP 500 Internal Server Error.
+The next thing we can try is troubleshooting common software problems.
+If your server is running popular applications like WordPress, bad installations, incompatible versions, and incorrect server permissions can cause an HTTP 500 Internal Server Error.

-However, the good part is that fixing the issue is not as hard as it seems.
-And here are a couple of things that you can try out fix the issue:
+The good news is that fixing the issue is not as difficult as it may seem.
+Here are a couple of things you can try to fix the issue:

-1. First of all, you should start by checking if you have recently installed or upgraded any software, and it actually failed to install or upgrade properly.
-In such a case, you should disable the software and check if everything is working fine or not.
-If not, you should contact the software vendor for further help.
+1. First, check if you have recently installed or upgraded any software that may not have been installed or upgraded properly.
+If so, disable the software and verify if everything is functioning correctly.
+If not, contact the software vendor for further assistance.

-2. There is also a high chance that any newly activated plugin or theme is conflicting with your website, and as a result, you are getting the internal server error.
-Now you will have to deactivate the themes and plugin one by one and see if it is working for you or not. ( To disable them, you can check out the above How to disable plugins and themes from Cpanel guide).
+2. Another possibility is that a newly activated plugin or theme is conflicting with your website, resulting in an internal server error.
+To troubleshoot this, deactivate the plugins and themes one by one and test if the issue is resolved.
+(To disable them, refer to the guide above on how to disable plugins and themes from Cpanel).

-3. If you just upgraded your software, your current plugins, or themes, then there is a chance that it is not compatible with the new upgrade.
-In such a case, you will need to deactivate plugins or themes one at a time.
-And check if it is helping you to solve the issue or not.
+3. If you have recently upgraded your software, plugins, or themes, there is a chance that they are not compatible with the new upgrade.
+In this case, deactivate the plugins or themes one by one and check if this resolves the issue.

-You can also try out debugging server-side scripts.
-Custom scripts that are currently getting developed and test can also cause the HTTP 500 Internal Server Error.
+You can also try debugging server-side scripts.
+Custom scripts that are currently being developed and tested can also cause the HTTP 500 Internal Server Error.

-3. Even coding errors of a .htaccess file and custom scripts can also cause the HTTP 500 Internal Server Error.
+• Coding errors in a .htaccess file and custom scripts can also cause the HTTP 500 Internal Server Error.

 Errors with the .Htaccess File